Just a reminder: My on-demand professional development course The Neurodiverse Classroom for PreK-8th grade educators is on sale through June!

 Proud and Exhausted Parents Everywhere

-I’m Dr. Emily, a child psychologist and former school psychologist, and I’m on a mission to help parents and teachers be the best adults they can be for our neurodivergent kids and teens.
+I’m Dr. Emily, child psychologist and former school psychologist, and I’m on a mission to help parents and teachers be the best adults we can be for the neurodivergent kids and teens in our lives.
 This isn’t about changing the kids, it’s about changing us.
-Learn more with me at www.learnwithdremily.com.
+Learn more with my resources for parents, teachers, and schools at www.learnwithdremily.com.

 **All content provided is protected under applicable copyright, patent, trademark, and other proprietary rights.
 All content is provided for informational and education purposes only.
 No content is intended to be a substitute for professional medical or psychological diagnosis, advice or treatment.
 Information provided does not create an agreement for service between Dr. Emily W. King and the recipient.
 Consult your physician regarding the applicability of any opinions or recommendations with respect to you or your child's symptoms or medical condition.
 Children or adults who show signs of dangerous behavior toward themselves and/or others, should be placed immediately under the care of a qualified professional.**